tuftsceeo/Tufts_Create3_Examples/README.md

 Welcome!
 In this repo we (some undergrad mechanical engineering students at Tufts University) aim to help you master the iRobot® Create® 3 Educational Robot through code examples and design challenges.
 To control the Create® 3 robot we will use ROS2 Galactic and the Python Client Library.
 Please follow the directions written [here](https://iroboteducation.github.io/create3_docs/setup/ubuntu2004/) to set up ROS2 if you have not already.

+If you run into errors search [here](https://katewujciak.wixsite.com/projectcreate/parallels) (step 12) for answers.

 ### Generally Important Information